fetchai/ledger/docs/cplusplus-style-guide.md

 	4. Other libraries.
 	5. Fetch library.

-* Classes in this order
+* Class access specifiers in this order
 	1. `public`.
 	2. `protected`.
 	3. `private`.